derhansen/sf_event_mgt/Documentation/ForAdministrators/Templates/Objects/Index.rst

          :html:`{weeks}`

    :Description:
-         An array holding all events grouped by week and day
+         An array holding all events grouped by week (represented by the week number as key) and day.

  - :Object:
          :html:`{categories}`